sjvermeu/sjvermeu.github.io/content/pending/ownership-and-responsibilities-for-infrastructure-services.md

 will need the knowledge and supporting tools and procedures to do their job.
 You need people that can develop support procedures, simplified automation (for second line to execute), and continuously update that information.
+And if a vendor is involved, then the support line will need to have knowledge on how to approach the vendor: what are the procedures and processes for raising incidents, what is the priority queue like?
+Does the vendor have certain SLAs that the team should know about?

 The several layers of support will need continuous training, even if it is just refreshing past information.
 It is also wise to involve these